 There are an endless number of ways to play a woodwind instrument, and we had to make a careful choice on the default settings based on our interaction with world-class players, but many of the options can be customized to your taste.

-Furthermore, most settings can be randomized for more human-like and unpredictable results.
+Furthermore, most settings can be randomized for more unpredictable results, which can be used to create even more realistic performances under the right circumstances.